skypjack/entt/docs/md/lib.md

 issue in a concise and elegant way.
 Please refer to the specific documentation.

-When working with linked libraries, compile definitions `ENTT_API_EXPORT` and `ENTT_API_IMPORT` are to import or export symbols, so as to make everything work nicely across boundaries.<br/>
+When working with linked libraries, compile definitions `ENTT_API_EXPORT` and `ENTT_API_IMPORT` are there to import or export symbols, so as to make everything work nicely across boundaries.<br/>
 On the other hand, everything should run smoothly when working with plugins or shared libraries that do not export any symbols.